camerondaly/GA-tech-CS-1331/README.md

 Problem sets from GA Tech 1331: Introduction to OOP with Java

-HW 1 + 2 are simple excercies to gain familiarity with Java.
+HW 1+2: Java language familiarity excercises.
-HW 3 is a two-player CLI implementation of the game "Battleship."
+HW 3: Two-player CLI implementation of the game "Battleship" HW 4: an exercise in class inheritance
-HW 4 is an exercise in class inheritance, and HW 5 introduces encapsulation, abstract classes, interfaces, and sorting algorithms.
+HW 5: excercise in encapsulation, abstract classes, interfaces, and sorting algorithms.
+HW 6: File I/O, inheritance, exceptions.